 A boat is not allowed to take part in an international race without a measurement certificate, issued by a National Authority, made up in the native language and in English according to the official UIM model.
-The certificate is valid for one year.
 It can be renewed without re-measuring, provided the rules for the relevant class have not been changed.